mashwaniT/mashwaniT/README.md

-# Hello, I'm [Taha]!
+# Hello, I'm Taha!

 ## 👋 Welcome to My GitHub Profile!

-I'm Taha, a passionate and software developer with a keen interest in machine learning, automation and embedded systems.
+Here's a little teaser - a passionate and software developer with a keen interest in machine learning, automation and embedded systems.
 Based in Waterloo Ontario, I am trying to learn as much as I can about software engineering in order to choose a field to specialize in.

 ### 🌱 What I'm Up To